kiriland/cs350-final/README.md

 /Applications/xampp/xamppfiles/bin/mysql -u root -p

-5. Inside the MySQL console paste each entry from the file **database.txt** to the terminal, creating new database and new tables.
+5. Inside the MySQL console paste each query from the file **database.txt** to the terminal, creating new database and new tables.

 ## Tasks needed to be done